-Important Note: The U.S. Department of Health and Human Services and 16 other federal departments and agencies have announced a six month delay of the general compliance date of the revisions of the Final Revisions to the Common Rule.
-Most provisions in the revised Common Rule were scheduled to go into effect on July 19, 2018.
-They will now go into effect on January 21, 2019
+Important Note: The U.S. Department of Health and Human Services and 16 other federal departments and agencies have announced that the Final Revisions to the Common Rule will go into effect on January 21, 2019.

-All studies approved after January 21, 2019 will be required to comply with the New Rule.
-The New Rule allows the IRB to make certain determinations regarding compliance with the Pre-2018 Rule and the New Rule.
-Also visit the Implementation and Transition page for more information.
-Refer to to the following documents to aid in decision making.
+All studies approved after January 21, 2019 will be required to comply with the Revised Common Rule.
+The Revised Rule allows the IRB to make certain determinations regarding compliance with the Pre-2018 Rule and the Revised Rule.
+Visit the Implementation and Transition page for more information and refer to to the following documents to aid in decision making.

 Major Areas of Change